-- Step 1......Submit chapter application. - Step 2 ......Submit scholar application. - Step 3 .......If approved, complete award acceptance process. - a.
-Sign and return grant agreement letter and ACH wire transfer form. - Step 4 ......
-Have meeting with parents, chapter, CFI, and the scholar. - a.
-Determine payment plan for chapter to pay flight school. - b.
-Set and sign expectations form.
-(Provided in chapter kit.) - Step 5 ......
-Disburse funds for scholar flight training. - a.
-Chapter will have received 40 percent of funding at this point. - Step 6 ......
-Complete solo progress report. - a.
-Must complete first solo within three months of receiving award. - Step 7 ......Disburse funds for scholar flight training. - a.
-Chapter will have received 80 percent of funding at this point. - Step 8 ......
-Complete written progress report. - a.
-Must complete FAA written within six months of receiving award. - Step 9 ......
-Disburse funds for scholar flight training. - a.
-Chapter will have received 100 percent of funding at this point. - Step 10 .....
-Complete checkride completion report. - a.
-Must complete flight training within 12 months of receiving award. - Step 11 .....
-Determine use of excess funds, if they exist. - a.
+- Step 1.....Submit chapter application. - Step 2 Submit scholar application. - Step 3 If approved, complete award acceptance process. - a.
+Sign and return grant agreement letter and ACH transfer form. - Step 4 Have meeting with parents, chapter, CFI, and the scholar. - a.
+Sign and return the Flight Training Waiver (provided in chapter kit). - b.
+Determine the payment plan for chapter to pay flight school. - c.
+Sign the Scholarship Expectations Agreement (provided in chapter kit). - Step 5Disburse funds for scholar flight training. - a.
+Chapter will have received 40 percent of funding at this point. - Step 6Complete solo progress report. - a.
+Must complete first solo within three months of receiving award. - Step 7Disburse funds for scholar flight training. - a.
+Chapter will have received 80 percent of funding at this point. - Step 8 Complete written progress report. - a.
+Must complete FAA written exam within six months of receiving award. - Step 9 Disburse funds for scholar flight training. - a.
+Chapter will have received 100 percent of funding at this point. - Step 10Complete checkride completion report. - a.
+Must complete flight training within 12 months of receiving award. - Step 11 Determine use of excess funds, if they exist. - a.
 If excess funds exist, up to \$1,500 can be used for future flying by the scholar. - b.
 If excess funds beyond this \$1,500 exist, they can be used toward an additional scholar. - c.
 If excess funds are not used for an additional scholar, they must be returned to EAA.